 “I am not a “farmer’s wife.”
 I am a wife and I am a farmer,” Renee says.
 “But, most importantly I am a mother.
 We are just like you and your family.”
 Renee’s roots run deep on the family farm as she is the 3rd generation to be integrated into the operation.
 She says, “As a little girl, I remember playing on this farm and my girls are now the ones learning life’s lessons through farm work.”

 Not only does Renee raise beef, but she counts on beef’s ability to keep her going through her races.
 “Beef is packed with protein which gives me the energy I need to make it to the finish line” says Renee.
 “Not only that, but I trust beef to be the protein my family turns to in order to fulfill their needs as growing girls!”

-Renee has completed 11 marathons across the country with the goal of finishing all 50 states, leaving Wisconsin for last.
+Renee has completed 11 marathons across the country with the goal of finishing one in all 50 states, leaving Wisconsin for last.
 “I think there are a lot of similarities between beef farming and running marathons,” says Renee.
 “They are both hard work, that’s for sure.
-Running and farming both take time and dedication to be successful at it.
+Running and farming both take time and dedication to be successful at it."